About Us

 Dr. Patty Renno is a Clinical Psychologist at the UCLA Child and and Adult Neurodevelopmental (CAN) Clinic and specializes in the assessment and treatment of autism spectrum disorder (ASD) and related psychiatric conditions in children and adolescents.
 She is also the Associate Director of CAN REACH, a training program that offers ASD-related workshops, educational lectures, and resources to community providers and families.
 After completing her doctoral degree in Psychological Studies in Education at UCLA, she received postdoctoral training at UCLA’s Center for Autism Research and Treatment (CART).
 She acquired expertise in the use of modified cognitive behavioral therapy (CBT) and has worked on several clinical trials examining its efficacy to treat anxiety and social difficulties in children and youth with ASD.
 Her research has focused on the co-occurrence of anxiety in autism spectrum disorders and developing effective treatments for anxiety and social difficulties in school-age children with ASD.

-Program Coordinator - Meghan Krushena, B.S.
+Program Coordinator - Lily Mendes, B.A.

 Program Coordinator - Leonardo Dominguez Ortega, B.A.